 The fear of being overweight also haunted me.
-I remembered in the past how depressed I was and I turned to food for comfort.
-Then I despised myself for not being able to get a grip on my life.
-Not only couldn’t I have a child, now I have also gained weight, which is not conducive for getting pregnant!
-Obesity is also an issue that reduces the chances of getting pregnant.
+I remembered in the past how depressed I was, and I’d turned to food for comfort.
+Then I despised myself for not being able to get a grip on my weight.
+Obesity can reduce the chances of getting pregnant.

 That was me seeing the world from the wrong perspective, seeing the world from a human perspective.